The Piano Room

 While living in Voorhees, I taught piano lessons privately and began my association with the Community Education Recreation (CER) Program for Voorhees Township.
 Through the CER Program, I offered piano lessons, as well as music theory and music history classes.
 I continued to go home on the weekends to teach my Ocean students as well as teaching at Monmouth Music in Red Bank.
 In 2004, I moved the South Jersey studio to Haddonfield, where lessons were held at the Conservatory of Musical Arts for two years.
 I then became the assistant director of Stokes Forest Music Camp.

-In 2007, I married the love of my life, Bill, and over the past ten years, I have moved my studio back home to Monmouth County.
-Bill and I have four beautiful children together, Ellen, Bill Jr., Emily and Anthony.
+In 2007, I started the next chapter of my life and got married!
+Over the past ten years, I moved my studio back home to Monmouth County where my husband, Bill, and I started a family where we now have four beautiful children together - Ellen, Bill Jr., Emily and Anthony.
 I'm currently balancing my time between raising those four angels and teaching my wonderful group of students.
 I also continue to further my studies in both piano performance, as well as piano pedagogy.
 In 2017, I became a licensed Kiddy Keys Instructor, and I am currently enrolled in Julliard's Piano Artistry Class taught by Dr. Michael Shinn.

 New Jersey Music Educators Association